drduh/macOS-Security-and-Privacy-Guide/README.md

 Apply general security best practices:

 - Create a [threat model](#threat-modeling)
-  - What are you trying to protect and from whom?
-Is the adversary a three-letter agency, a nosy eavesdropper on the network, or a determined [APT](https://en.wikipedia.org/wiki/Advanced_persistent_threat) orchestrating a campaign against you?
+  - What needs protection and from whom?
+Is the adversary a three-letter agency, an eavesdropper on a network, or a determined [Advanced Persistent Threat (APT)](https://en.wikipedia.org/wiki/Advanced_persistent_threat) orchestrating a campaign against you?
   - Recognize threats and learn how to reduce the attack surface against them.

 - Keep the system and software up to date